Intraocular Lens (IOL) in Amarillo, TX

 How Do IOL Implants Work?

 The IOL is made with precise power based on the position of the lens, the curvature of the cornea, and the length of the eye.
-Each of these measurements is taken prior to surgery and may be checked again during surgery, when adjustments can be made.
-Your intraocular lens is designed to work very much like your natural lens or prescription eyeglasses or contacts.
+Each of these measurements is taken prior to surgery and may be checked again during surgery when adjustments can be made.
+Your intraocular lens is designed to work like your natural lens, prescription eyeglasses, or contacts.
 As light passes through the front of the eye, it bends based on the power of the IOL.
 This focuses rays of light to land accurately on the retina at the back of the eye.
 The accuracy of the rays of light supports crisp, clear vision at multiple distances.

 Every person who undergoes cataract removal surgery needs an intraocular lens.
 This is because, during cataract removal surgery, the entire natural lens of the eye is extracted.
 Intraocular lens technology can also be used to improve vision that is not affected by cataracts.
 This is referred to as refractive lens exchange surgery.
 It is sometimes considered for adults who are not good candidates for LASIK.